microsoft/FluidFramework/docs/content/docs/concepts/Breaking Changes and Supported Patterns.md

 Such a User would be broken by any possible package change.

 Another simple approach would be to define Supported Patterns as TypeScript code which uses the package APIs in such a way that it compiles.
-Unfortunately doesn't solve the problem: nearly everything is still incompatible change since TypeScript lets you traverse modules objects, inspect the code implementing functions etc.
+Unfortunately, this doesn't solve the problem: nearly everything is still incompatible change since TypeScript lets you traverse modules objects, inspect the code implementing functions etc.
 It's possible to write programs which break for pretty much any change.

-A more reasonable but simple supported pattern would be all code that only uses assumes the APIs behave as they are documented.
+A more reasonable but simple supported pattern would be code that only assumes documented behavior about the APIs.
-This is more on the right track, but it has issues with ambiguity which tends to lead to one of:
+This is more on the right track, but it has issues with ambiguity which tend to lead to one of:

 1. User and Package Developer not interpreting the documentation the same, and thus disagreeing on which changes are compatible.
 2. A broad interpretation of what behavior is supported, resulting in most changing being Incompatible.